SPEITCoder/CAN-PR2/report.md

 ## Penalties

-We find that there is always a nop instruction after a conditional jump instruction, which is, in our opinion, systematically added by the compiler, and the penalties (including the nop added) are:
+We find that there is always a nop instruction after a conditional jump instruction, which is, in our opinion, systematically added by the compiler, we count it also in penalty and the penalties (including the nop added) are:
-PC/Prediction taken/untaken: 3
+PC/Prediction taken/untaken: 3; Penalty: 2
-PC/Prediction taken/taken: 2
+PC/Prediction taken/taken: 2; Penalty: 1
-PC/Prediction untaken/taken: 3
+PC/Prediction untaken/taken: 3; Penalty: 2
-PC/Prediction untaken/untaken: 2
+PC/Prediction untaken/untaken: 2; Penalty: 1

 Because there is a nop after condition, CPU only need to flush when a misprediction occur.
-In addition, CPU has the same behavier after a taken/untaken or a untaken/taken, which could simplfy the design.
+In addition, CPU has the same behavior after a taken/untaken or a untaken/taken, which could simplify the design.

 # 5 Data Caches